nolansorich/finalprojectfall2022/README.md

 Description
-a bird that flies around pole
+a bird that flies around poles

 Getting Started
 Dependencies